 Campaign – A set of ad groups which share a budget, location targeting, demographic targeting, and other settings.

-Note: Campaigns are comprised of ad groups, ad groups are made up of ads and keywords.
-You account can have multiple campaigns, typically organized by services or products.
+Note: Campaigns are comprised of ad groups; ad groups are made up of ads and keywords.
+Your account can have multiple campaigns, typically organized by services or products.

 Campaign Type – This determines the kind of ads your campaign can run.
-Could image ads, video ads, or text ads.
+These could be image ads, video ads, or text ads.

 Ad Schedule – An ad schedule allows you to choose when your ads appear down to the hour.
 You could run ads only on Fridays after 5PM, or every day from 8AM to 5PM.
 It all depends on what’s best for your business.